teddit-net/teddit/README.md

 Teddit should now be running at <http://localhost:8080>.

-You also run teddit from a process manager like [pm2](https://www.npmjs.com/package/pm2):
+You can also run teddit from a process manager like [pm2](https://www.npmjs.com/package/pm2):

 ```
 ## To run:
 npm install pm2 -g